azrulhasni/keymico/README.md

     VMs can be on a LAN, but, depending on your setup, you might not see the effect of multi-AZ failure test we are doing later)

-    a.
-3 VMs for our application + Keymico stack
+    1. 3 VMs for our application + Keymico stack

-    b.
-1 VM for NGINX
+    2. 1 VM for NGINX

-    c.
-Optionally, 1 VM for Jmeter to perform performance test (we can also run Jmeter on our laptop if we want)
+    3. Optionally, 1 VM for Jmeter to perform performance test (we can also run Jmeter on our laptop if we want)

 -   Most of these commands should be the same across the VMs, so a tool like Ansible would definitely help.
 We will stick with plain bash for this